Operational Changes Took Effect on May 1

 This high level of biodiversity is at risk, however, from a variety of causes.
 From the affects of climate change to changing the chemistry and acidity of ocean waters to using the oceans as a dumping grounds for toxic, radioactive, and plastic wastes to overfishing, humans have dramatically altered ocean ecosystems.
 Read Altered Oceans, a Pulitzer Prize winning five-part series on the crisis in the seas.
 This series was written by Kenneth R. Weiss and Usha Lee McFarling and published by the Los Angeles Times in the summer of 2006.

 While humans have the capacity to destroy much of the life found in the ocean, we also have the ability to save and restore ocean ecosystems.
 Visit thankyouocean.org to find out what you can do to help protect this vital resource.
 You can also read 50 Ways to Save the Ocean by David Helvarg (2006, Inner Ocean Publishing).
-Some of Helvarg's recommendations were incorporated into a series of Ocean Updates for World Ocean Day 2008.
+Some of Helvarg's recommendations were incorporated into a series of Ocean Updates for World Ocean Day 2008, as well as by Sea Turtle Restoration Project on their 50 Ways to Help Save the Ocean page.

 With bottles, cans, abandoned or lost fishing gear and other marine debris washing up on our shores each year, the University of Georgia and NOAA have teamed up to create an innovative cell phone reporting mechanism to combat the marine debris problem.
 This high-tech tool, or app, tracks where marine debris is accumulating and gives anyone with a "smart phone" an opportunity to be a part of the solution.